martinjackson/Radio/README.md

 ### Versioning and Stability

-We want DebugContent to be a stable dependency that’s easy to keep current.
+We want Radio to be a stable dependency that’s easy to keep current.
 We take the same approach to versioning as React.js itself: [React Versioning Scheme](https://facebook.github.io/react/blog/2016/02/19/new-versioning-scheme.html).

 ### Thanks

-To Jim and Michael, fellow coders!
+To CPC project team where this was developed.

 [React]: https://facebook.github.io/react
 [build-badge]: https://img.shields.io/travis/ReactTraining/react-router/master.svg?style=flat-square